Ideas & Inspiration

 - Looks like mini trees with woody stems.

 - Oval-shaped leaves.

 - Prefer moist soil in spring and summer; dry soil in fall and winter.

 - With so many sedum varieties, it’s the ones with bright green leaves (sometimes with red edging) that thrive as houseplants.

 - Donkey’s tail succulents are a type of sedum that grow in long, hanging bunches of small, blue-green bean-shaped leaves.

 - Big paddle-like leaves that get brilliant red edging when exposed to sun.

 - Takes indirect sunlight.

 Sometimes called the wax plant, it has exotic looks and low-maintenance needs.
 Give this beauty bright light and plenty of water and you’ll be sharing it with the world for many years.
-Look for hoya sold in hanging baskets; however, it’s equally content in a container on a shelf or table where it can spread out its (slow-growing) vines.
+Look for hoya in hanging baskets.
+However, it’s equally content in a container on a shelf or table where it can spread out its (slow-growing) vines.

 Use The Home Depot app's image search to snap a picture of a plant you like and find more of what you want.
 Or talk to our experts at your local Home Depot Garden Center to explore other plant options that suit your home and skill level.